Correlation Between Byline Bancorp and First Northwest

 Strong

-Over the last 90 days First Northwest Bancorp has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in First Northwest Bancorp are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 Despite somewhat strong basic indicators, First Northwest is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Byline Bancorp and First Northwest Volatility Contrast